SashG91/brew-that/README.md

 ### Future Features

 * All program to distinguish between new and previous users.
-* Allow exiting and new users to register using an email address to build a profile.
+* Allow frequent and new users to register using an email address to build a profile.
 * Provide users with a credit balance according to their unique ID.